espressif/esp-iot-solution/examples/usb/device/usb_extend_screen/README.md

 ### Adjusting JPEG Image Quality

 * Modify the `string_desc_arr` vendor interface string in the `usb_descriptor.c` file.
 Change `Ejpg4` to the desired image quality level; the higher the number, the better the quality, but it will use more memory for the same frame.

+### Modify Screen Resolution

+- Update the `usb_descriptor.c` file by changing the `string_desc_arr` vendor interface string.
+Modify `R1024x600` to the desired screen resolution.

+**Note**: Currently, the driver does not support portrait mode screens.
+Please use hardware that is designed for landscape orientation.